Citizen Police Academy

 The Citizen Police Academy occurs once each fall and spring semester.
 UPD will announce open registration periods through @txstate.edu email.
 Follow the email instructions to apply for the program.
 Note that all applicants will have a background investigation.
 Classroom space is very limited — we recommend applying as soon as possible.

-The Spring 2019 session is now open.
+The Spring 2019 session is closed to additional applications.

 Frequently Asked Questions